Last Updated on May 7, 2023 by Dave Schoenbeck

 That concept is contrary to the mindset of most salespeople, but it’s essential to keep in mind.
 The goal should always be to sell more to existing customers.
-Unfortunately, too many businesses neglect existing customers in favor of chasing new leads.
+Unfortunately, too many businesses neglect existing customers to chase new leads.

-If we prioritize sales measurements, it should be in this order: customer longevity and lifetime value, conversion of new leads to customers, the profitability of the customer, the average sale of each customer, frequency of purchase, and lastly, the number of new leads.
+If we prioritize sales measurements, it should be in this order: customer longevity and lifetime value, conversion of new leads to customers, the customer’s profitability, the average sale of each customer, frequency of purchase, and lastly, the number of new leads.

 Considerations for Marketing to Existing Customers

 Customer retention is a much more important metric than the number of leads generated or new deals closed, as it’s more profitable to expand the sale than it is to land a new client.
 But how do you retain customers?
-It’s not as easy as sitting back and waiting for repeat purchases to roll in.
+Unfortunately, it’s not as easy as sitting back and waiting for repeat purchases.
 To sell more to existing customers, you need to put in some work.

 The first step is to gauge customer satisfaction.
 Most businesses don’t survey satisfaction, nor do they believe it is a priority.
-However, 68% of customers that leave a company do so because of perceived indifference.
+However, 68% of customers leave a company because of perceived indifference.
 They don’t think that we care enough.